-- Hirudin is derived from Leech. - Lepirudin is from recombinant DNA technology. - Irreversible inhibitor, inactivates fibrin-bound thrombin. - Used IV or SC. (mostly of other drugs is Reversible) - Monitored by aPTT. - Eliminated by hepatic metabolism and renal excretion, accumulates in renal failure. - Used for thrombosis related to HIT. - No antidote is available.
+- Hirudin is derived from Leech.

+- Lepirudin is from recombinant DNA technology.

+- Irreversible inhibitor, inactivates fibrin-bound thrombin.

+- Used IV or SC.

+- Monitored by aPTT.

+- Eliminated by hepatic metabolism and renal excretion, accumulates in renal failure.

+- Used for thrombosis related to HIT.

+- No antidote is available.